Opinion: How you address a Christmas card can cause great offence to women

 As another Christmas card drops through the letterbox, I should feel joy and warmth that family and friends are thinking of me at this time of year.
 Instead, as the latest festive greeting lands on my mat, I feel irritated.
 Looking at the envelope it is addressed to my husband and I using our titles – Mr and Mrs – along with my husband’s first name and our surname.
 It infuriates me.

-I know I should be grateful that someone has taken the trouble to send me a card, but all I want to do is chuck it in the bin in defiance against this sexist, outdated practise of cancelling out women and making us feel that we do not matter.
+I know I should be grateful that someone has taken the trouble to send me a card, but all I want to do is chuck it in the bin in defiance against this sexist, outdated practice of cancelling out women and making us feel that we do not matter.

 Long ago, it might have been acceptable to consider the man as the more important in a marriage.
 Not anymore.
 I am married, but my husband does not speak on my behalf.
 I am a person in my own right, with a name of my own that deserves to be on all correspondence addressed to us both.